nsm120/monkeylearn/blogpost/monkeydo.md

 This insight has me thinking that the best approach might be to explicitly name the issue number *and* give a description in the branch or PR title.

-In any case, our current system of only referenging the issue number has worked out well for Maëlle and me thus far, but that certainly doesn't mean that our commit history couldn't be more readable by including more verbose descriptions in the branch name as well.
+In any case, our current system of only referencing the issue number has worked out well for Maëlle and me thus far, but that certainly doesn't mean that our commit history couldn't be more readable by including more verbose descriptions in the branch name as well.

 #### Main Improvements

 As I mentioned, the package was so good to begin with it was difficult to find ways to improve it.
 Most of the subsequent work I did was to improve the new `monkey_` functions.

-They got more informative messages about which batches are currently being processed and which texts those batches corresponsed to.
-Rather than discarding inputs such as empty strings that could not be sent to the API as the original `monkeylearn_` functions did, we now return return a row of NAs.
+They got more informative messages about which batches are currently being processed and which texts those batches corresponded to.
+Rather than discarding inputs such as empty strings that could not be sent to the API as the original `monkeylearn_` functions did, we now return a row of NAs.
 This means that the output is always of the same dimensions as the input, and can be unnested with either an `unnest` flag,.

 ```r